What Does God Say About Abuse? | BTR.ORG

 What Does God Say About Abuse?

-Leslie Vernick joins Anne on the free BTR podcast to take a deep dive into Biblical truths about abuse, boundary-setting, and betrayal.
+Leslie Vernick takes a deep dive into Biblical truths about abuse, boundary-setting, and betrayal.
 Leslie’s personal and professional background and her powerful Christian testimony are a guiding light to women of faith seeking truth and solace from the devastation of betrayal and abuse.
-Read the full transcript below and listen to the free BTR podcast for more.

 What Does God Say About Verbal Abuse?